 Email email@example.com to subscribe and hear about upcoming programs and events!

 Ni hao!
-Welcome to the Confucius Institute at UC Davis (戴维斯加州大学孔子学院), the world’s first Confucius Institute devoted to Chinese food and beverage culture.
-The Confucius Institute at UC Davis was officially established on September 21, 2012.
-The Grand Opening Celebration was on September 16, 2013, and soon thereafter the Institute at UC Davis will present public lectures and workshops open to the public.
+Welcome to the Confucius Institute at UC Davis (戴维斯加州大学孔子学院), the world’s first Confucius Institute devoted to promoting Chinese culture, especially Chinese food and beverage culture, to the community.

 The Institute draws upon the strengths of both UC Davis and Jiangnan University, particularly in food science and technology, and beverage science.